aleksanderbl29/docs-jekyll/_posts/2023-05-27-learning-github-actions.md

 ## What you'll need
 For this project to work you will need some things to be setup first.
 * Docker environment with Portainer BE
+* Docker stack deployed in Portainer BE with webhook ready
 * A github repository with your docker-compose files

 ## Creating a workflow file